ybrid/player-interaction/README.md

 # player-interaction
-Specification of player interaction with **Hybrid Dynamic Live Audio Platform**.

-A demo player for HTML5/JavaScrpt is available under **src/demo/html5**.
+This document specifies how clients, or more specific players, interact with **YBRID, a Hybrid Dynamic Live Audio Platform**.
+As well, a demo player written in HTML5/JavaScript can be found in **src/demo/html5**.

 ## Content
 * [**Introduction**](#introduction)